-Fund Fair value Unfunded Commitment Redemption Frequency (if Currently Eligible) Redemption Restrictions in place at year end Cash equivalents \$ 15,679,140 \$ - Immediate N/A Absolute return 79,476,043 - Monthly, quarterly, semi- annually, or multi-year Notification days ranging from 30-180 days, subject to lock- up conditions, where applicable Distressed credit 84,415,263 16,132,921 Quarterly, multi-year or not redeemable Notification of 60-90 days, subject to lock-up conditions, where applicable Global equities 193,184,298 5,824,000 Monthly, quarterly, semi- annually or multi-year Notification days ranging from 1-90 days subject to lock-up conditions, where applicable Private equity 208,043,061 53,563,629 Not redeemable Not redeemable Real assets 72,531,489 48,033,679 Multi-year or not redeemable Not redeemable \$ 653,329,294 \$ 123,554,229
+Fund Fair Value Unfunded Commitment Redemption Frequency (if Currently Eligible) Redemption Restrictions in Place at Year End Cash equivalents \$ 15,847,709 \$- Immediate N/A Absolute return 102,857,987 - Monthly, quarterly, semi- annually, or multi-year Notification days ranging from 30-180 days, subject to lock- up conditions, where applicable Distressed credit 77,499,321 17,565,692 Quarterly, multi-year or not redeemable Notification of 60-90 days, subject to lock-up conditions, where applicable Global equities 221,340,428 - Monthly, quarterly, semi- annually or multi-year Notification days ranging from 1-90 days subject to lock-up conditions, where applicable Private equity 127,762,963 36,977,233 Not redeemable Not redeemable Real assets 48,209,327 66,300,480 Multi-year or not redeemable 90-day notification or not redeemable \$ 593,517,735 \$ 120,843,405

 The Foundation has authorized its investment manager to use derivatives in the active management of the investment portfolio.
 In the opinion of the Foundation's management, the use of financial derivative instruments in its investment program is appropriate and customary for the investment strategy employed.
 Using such instruments reduces certain investment risks and may add value to the portfolio.
-Financial derivative instruments are recorded at fair value in the accompanying statement of financial position along with other investments, and changes in the fair value are reflected in the accompanying statement of activities within investment gain, net.
+Financial derivative instruments are recorded at fair value in the statement of financial position along with other investments, and changes in the fair value are reflected in the accompanying statement of activities within investment gain, net.
+As of December 31, 2022, the Foundation did not have direct investment in financial derivative instruments.